Bring your kids to Howloween this weekend for fun, treats and educational activities.

 In keeping with the zoo's mission, Howloween aims to be educational as well as fun.
 Scavenger hunts and activities are themed to teach kids about animals around the world, and their habitats and adaptations.

 Kids can collect treats and prizes at the different stations.
-Because our everyday actions impact wildlife, the zoo only provides deforestation-free candy.
+Because our everyday actions impact wildlife, the zoo only provides candy made by companies that are switching to deforestation-free palm oil.
 Learn more about palm oil and how you can help orangutans and elephants with your consumer choices.

 Activities are best suited for children ages 2-12, but all are welcome.